Dark-Griffin/AudioMappingDemo/README.md

 If you make something cool with this, let me know at darkgrif@gmail.com

-No need to credit, though it is appreciated.
-If you want to, credit me as DarkGriffin.
+No need to credit, MIT licensed.
+If you want to credit me anyway, use either Gawain Doell, or DarkGriffin, whichever you prefer is fine.